sushislicer/testrepo3/documents/project.md

 3.  **Action:** A virtual camera in a simulated tabletop scene moves along an orbital path by $\theta$ degrees (e.g., $30^{\circ}$) to align its optical axis with $C_{target}$.
 4.  **Loop:** Render a new view.
 If variance drops below a threshold $\tau$, we mark the handle as sufficiently observed and trigger a (simulated) grasp success; otherwise, we repeat.

+### Simulation Platform: Python Virtual Camera
+We implement the simulated tabletop environment and camera entirely in Python using lightweight 3D libraries (e.g., **trimesh** + **pyrender**, optionally **Open3D** for debugging).
+These tools allow us to: (1) load mesh models of objects, (2) place them on a virtual table, (3) define camera intrinsics and extrinsics, and (4) render RGB images offscreen from arbitrary viewpoints.
+Our NBV module outputs target camera poses on a discrete orbital ring; the Python renderer then produces the corresponding "robot view" image that is fed back into Point-E and CLIPSeg.
+No external robotics simulator or GUI is required—everything runs as a pure Python codebase.

 ---

 ## 4. Implementation Plan (4 Weeks)

 ### Week 1: The "Scatter" (Generation Scripting)
 *   **Goal:** Generate 5 aligned point clouds from 1 image.
-*   **Tools:** Python, PyTorch, Point-E (HuggingFace).
+*   **Tools:** Python, PyTorch, Point-E (HuggingFace), trimesh, pyrender, Open3D.
 *   **Task:** Write a script that loops the model 5 times.
-Use Open3D to visualize them superimposed.
+Use Open3D (or pyrender) to visualize them superimposed.
 You should see the "fuzzy ghost" effect on hidden parts.

 ### Week 2: The "Gather" (Metric Implementation)
 *   **Goal:** Calculate the Variance Cloud.